 Over the years, I would learn to cook a few French dishes decently but my default has always been Asian.
 It wasn’t until our younger daughter, Alex, went to culinary school and learned classical French cooking that French food started to pop up in home conversations more and more often.

-Alex makes Hollandaise sauce beautifully.
+But Hollandaise sauce?
+Alex makes it beautifully.

 - ¾ cup butter